 - To function as a forum for the IACLEA membership to discuss campus issues, learn about new ideas and trends, and to stay current on legislative trends.

-The Campus Law Enforcement Journal is published six times annually on a bimonthly basis by IACLEA, the International Association of Campus Law Enforcement Administrators, and has a circulation of 3,400+ readers.
+The Campus Law Enforcement Journal is published quarterly by IACLEA, the International Association of Campus Law Enforcement Administrators, and has a circulation nearly 4,000 readers.